 - Safety planning;

 - Peer Support Volunteers are available in the Centre (503 Robertson Hall) from September through April.
 We will have some Peer Support during the summer, see below for times:

-Please note that these support hours will not be available during the Spring Break – February 21 to 24 however Equity Services staff and Health and Counselling Services are available during regular office hours.
+Please note that peer support hours will not be available during July and August however Equity Services staff and Health and Counselling Services are available during regular office hours.

 - Information on sexual violence [click here];